Accounting for Freelancers and FIEs in Estonia

 Client Location Client Type VAT Treatment (if VAT-registered) Invoice Note Required

-Estonia Business or Consumer 22% Estonian VAT charged Standard invoice
+Estonia Business (OÜ) or Consumer 24% Estonian VAT charged Standard invoice

-EU country Business (VAT-registered) 0% — reverse charge applies Add: ‘VAT reverse charge — Article 196 VAT Directive’
+EU country (e.g. Germany) Business (VAT-registered) 0% — reverse charge applies; client accounts for VAT in their country Add: ‘VAT reverse charge — Article 196 VAT Directive’

-Non-EU (US, UK, UAE) Business Outside EU VAT scope — no VAT charged Add: ‘Services outside the scope of EU VAT’
+Non-EU (e.g. US, UK, UAE) Business Outside EU VAT scope — no VAT charged Add: ‘Services outside the scope of EU VAT’

 Section 4 — Form A: The Annual Income Tax Return